Jean-Paul Rodrigue (2017), New York:

 of vessel numbers.
 Similarly, there are major discrepancies between

-of ore with 1,000 tons of computers?
+of ore cannot be equated with 1,000 tons of electronics.
 The problems

 of measuring traffic volumes thus need to be carefully assessed.